braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 After activating your transformation, refer to the analytics on the **Transformations** page to monitor its performance.

-**Incoming Requests:** This is the number of webhooks received at this transformation’s URL.
+- **Incoming Requests:** This is the number of webhooks received at this transformation’s URL.
 If incoming requests are 0, your source platform hasn’t sent over any webhooks, or the connection cannot be made.

-**Deliveries:** After receiving incoming requests, Data Transformation applies your transformation code to create a Braze `/users/track` request.
+- **Deliveries:** After receiving incoming requests, Data Transformation applies your transformation code to create a Braze `/users/track` request.

 The number of deliveries will never be greater than the number of incoming requests.
 However, it is a good goal to have 100% of incoming requests leading to deliveries.

+### Troubleshooting

 - If deliveries are 0, check your transformation code to ensure there are no syntax errors and that it compiles.
 Then, check whether the output is a valid `/users/track` request.
 - If deliveries are less than the number of incoming requests, that indicates that at least some webhooks are delivered successfully transformed to `/users/track`.
 Your transformation code doesn't account for 100% of the webhooks received.